 9. Seguin Island Lighthouse

-This 53-foot cylindrical lighthouse has been providing its fixed-white light since 1857 even though the station was commissioned by George Washington in 1796.
+Commissioned by none other than George Washington in 1796, it took a few years to build the Seguin Island Lighthouse, but this 53-foot-tall structure has been providing its fixed white light since 1857.
 Located approximately 1.5 miles south of the entrance to the Kennebec River, the automated lighthouse is known as the highest lighthouse in Maine and the only operational first-order Fresnel lens north of Rhode Island.
 Since 1990 caretakers have lived at Seguin in the summers, so if you ever thought of living at a lighthouse for a long period of time, here is your chance.
 The island is open to private boats and there are cruises that leave from Bath, Freeport and Popham Beach.
 The lighthouse is also open for occasional tours.